The Entire State is New York and Albany is its Capital

 Albany has a long history.
 European settlement began with Henry Hudson’s 1609 voyage up the river which carries his name, looking for the fabled northwest passage to the Indies.
 It was at this point that the Hudson River became too narrow for him to continue and forced him to turn back downstream.

 That was four hundred years ago.
 Ages have gone by.
-Today Albany is a collection of distinct parts each associated with specific periods of time.
+Today Albany is a collection of distinct parts each associated with specific periods.

 The oldest part of Albany is along the Hudson River where I found some Dutch architecture: